What is online merchandising?

 From the second customers lands on your site you need to identify exactly what is of optimum relevance at each and every separate interaction.
 To learn what they like and don’t like from their previous activity, you need their full data story and history.

-That means tracking everything from site search and navigation to recommendations, banner ads and promotional panels.
+That means tracking everything from site search and navigation to recommendations and promotional panels.
 Using AI and machine learning, the result will be a consistent user experience, where customers will always see product assortments driven by the same AI decision making.

 One of the most common complaints from online retailers is about a lack of agility.
 Many lose out on vital sales, and longer-term brand loyalty, through a failure to react quickly to trends, especially micro-trends driven by social media.
 It can take at least 24 hours to respond - that is simply too late.